When you apply for a Student visa (formerly called Tier 4 visas) from your home country it is called applying for Entry Clearance.

 Documents and Preparation

-When preparing to apply for your Student Entry Clearance, please refer to this Visa Application Prep Checklist (PDF, .2MB) for detailed information about what you will need to provide and for an overview of the application steps involved.
+When preparing to apply for your Student Entry Clearance, please refer to this Student Visa Application Checklist (PDF, .2MB) for detailed information about what you will need to provide and for an overview of the application steps involved.

 When applying for a Student visa, you will need to pay the following fees: